Nirmak/AI-Media/README.md

 ## Features

 - PDF viewing with basic navigation (previous/next page, direct page jump)
-- AI-powered question answering about the PDF content
+- AI-powered question answering about the PDF content using Ollama with deepseek-r1:7b
 - No database, authentication, or complex user management
 - Single PDF handling (in-memory)